hirrolot/hirrolot.github.io/content/compiler-development-rust-or-ocaml.md

 Compiler development is characterized by:

- 1. a lot of recursively defined data structured,
+ 1. a lot of recursively defined data structures,
  2. a lot of complex data transformation.

 How do Rust and OCaml handle these two aspects?
 Below is a brief summary: